onzfonz/comp227/src/content/4/en/part4b.md

 The documentation for supertest says the following:

-> <i>if the server is not already listening for connections then it is bound to an ephemeral port for you so there is no need to keep track of ports.</i>
+> *if the server is not already listening for connections then it is bound to an ephemeral port for you so there is no need to keep track of ports.*

 In other words, supertest takes care that the application being tested is started at the port that it uses internally.